pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 In most of the stages that are unable to leverage expressions, it doesn't usually make sense for their behaviour to be dynamic, based on the pipeline data entering the stage.
 For a client application that paginates results, you might define a value of `20` for the`$limit` stage.
 However, maybe you want to dynamically bind a value to the `$limit` stage, sourced by a `$lookup` stage earlier in the pipeline.
 The lookup operation might pull in the user's preferred "page list size" value from a "user preferences" collection.
 Nonetheless, the Aggregation Framework does not support this today for the listed stage types to avoid the overhead of the extra checks it would need to perform for what are primarily rare cases.

-Only one of the listed stages needs to be more expressive: the `$match` stage, but this stage is already flexible by being based on MQL query conditions.
+In most cases, only one of the listed stages needs to be more expressive: the `$match` stage, but this stage is already flexible by being based on MQL query conditions.
+However, sometimes, even MQL isn't expressive enough to sufficiently define a rule to identify records to retain in an aggregation.
+The remainder of this chapter explores these challenges and how they are solved.

 ## What Is Using $expr Inside $match All About?

-Complicating things a little, in more recent MongoDB versions, the statement about `$match` not supporting expressions is inaccurate.
-MongoDB version 3.6 introduced the [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/) used in regular MQL queries and hence in `$match` stages too.
+The previously stated generalisation about `$match` not supporting expressions is actually inaccurate.
+Version 3.6 of MongoDB introduced the [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/), which you can embed within a `$match` stage (or in MQL) to leverage aggregation expressions when filtering records.
+Essentially, this enables MongoDB's query runtime (which executes an aggregation's `$match`) to re-use expressions provided by MongoDB's aggregation runtime.

 Inside an  `$expr` operator, you can include any composite expression fashioned from `$` operator functions, `$` field paths and `$$` variables.

-A few situations demand having to use `$expr` from inside a `$match` stage.
+A few situations demand having to use $expr from inside a $match stage.
 Examples include:

  * A requirement to compare two fields from the same record to determine whether to keep the record based on the comparison's outcome